bladedancerrr/VGG/README.md

 # VGG_Implementation

-VGG: convolutional neural network architecture built for image classification.
+VGG is a convolutional neural network architecture built for image classification.
 It consists of

 1. Convolution + ReLU